panchishin/alphabeta/README.md

 	checkWinConditionsFunction( state ) {
 		if ( /* state is a win or positive end condition */ ) {
-			return true; // anything truthy such as 'true' or a string specifying the reason } else {
+			return true; // anything truthy such as
+						 //'true' or a string specifying the reason
+		} else {
 			return false; // anything falsy such as null or undefined }